osamuaoki/imediff/README.md

 by the file into multiple smaller commits involving a single file for each commit.

-If the latest commit involves only a single file, the commit is split into multiple smaller commits involving a set of minimal partial changes by imediff to be managed interactively later.
+If the latest commit involves only a single file, the commit may be split into multiple smaller commits involving a set of minimal partial changes.
+If the target file is small, splitting process may be managed interactively by imediff.
+(You can force non-interactive splitting by "-a" option.)

 This "git ime" is not only useful at the checked out branch head but also at "edit" prompt during the interactive execution of "`git rebase -i <treeish>`".